Can I Earn an ADN Online?

 However, not all schools are the same.
-Some hybrid programs—which are also referred to as blended programs—require students to attend class discussions or video lectures at a specific time using virtual collaboration software.
+Some hybrid programs—which are also referred to as blended programs—require students to attend class discussions or video lectures at a specific time using virtual collaboration software such as Canvas.
 In this set up, you’ll log in and have real-time discussions with your classmates and professor.
-It’s true you’ll have to plan your schedule accordingly but this format still allows you to engage with fellow students and ask questions all from the convenience of your home.
+It’s true you’ll have to plan your schedule accordingly but this format still allows you to engage with fellow students and ask questions—all from the convenience of your home.

 Courses like human physiology, anatomy and microbiology often have an online and on-campus component.
 You’ll complete certain coursework virtually but still be required to attend labs related to these areas of study.

 Typically, students attend labs once or twice a week.